robertorcosta/azure-docs.pt-br/articles/media-services/previous/migrate-indexer-v1-v2.md

 ---
-title: Migrar do indexador v1 e v2 para os serviços de mídia do Azure Video Indexer | Microsoft Docs
+title: Migrate from Indexer v1 and v2 to Azure Media Services Video Indexer | Microsoft Docs
-description: Este tópico discute como migrar do Azure Media Indexer v1 e v2 para os serviços de mídia do Azure Video Indexer.
+description: This topic discusses how to migrate from Azure Media Indexer v1 and v2 to Azure Media Services Video Indexer.
 services: media-services
 documentationcenter: ''
 author: juliako